cinemassacre-archive/cinemassacre-archive.github.io/_avgn/avgn-episode-093.md

   - NES
 games:
   - The Legend of Zelda
-  - Zelda II: The Adventure of Link
+  - "Zelda II: The Adventure of Link"
 title-cards:
   - episode-93.jpg
 ---